 - Introduce emissions standards for brick kilns

-- Foster extended use of wind, solar and hydro power for electricity generation
+- Foster extended the use of wind, solar, and hydropower for electricity generation

-- Introduce ambitious energy efficiency standards for industry
+- Introduce ambitious energy efficiency standards for the industry

-- Use clean fuels in cities and advanced stoves in rural areas for cooking an heating
+- Use clean fuels in cities and advanced stoves in rural areas for cooking and heating

 - Improve the energy efficiency of household appliances